“Cool, Cape and very More-ish apartments in a quiet cul-de-sac in one of the city's hippest downtown areas”

 - Restaurants nearby

-- Ride the cable car to the top of Table Mountain, hike across the top to Skeleton Gorge, clamber down to Kirstenbosch then taxi back to your hotel
+- Ride the Table Mountain cable car, hike across the top to Skeleton Gorge, clamber down to Kirstenbosch then taxi back to your hotel

 - Head for the Waterfront and take a boat trip to Robben Island to visit the cell where Mandela dreamed of freedom for himself and his people

-- Hire a car for the day and drive south to the Cape Point Nature Reserve to see the meeting point of 2 of the world's mightiest oceans
+- Hire a car and drive south to the Cape Point Nature Reserve to see wild baboons and the meeting point of two of the world's mightiest oceans

-- Wander along Kloof Street, stop to buy a paper then people-watch from one of its kerbside cafés
+- Wander along Kloof Street and people-watch from one of its kerbside cafés

 - Head for Kirstenbosch and one of the world's best botanical gardens